sabbirrifat/SERIZEI/README.md

-# SeriesPai
+# SERIZEI

-# Find The Latest Series You need to watch
+# Find The Latest TV SHOW You want to watch